SAINT × SIMON "ONIMS"

 Onims: Both, honestly.
 Sometimes you roughly know where it's going and the team's leading you.
 Other times you're freer.
 You go with the flow either way.

 Onims: I only care about the final result.
 I don't care how I got there.
-You can cheat all you want — the final image is what matters, and obviously f*** AI.
+You can cheat all you want, the final image is what matters.
+Also, I think it’s important to remind everyone: F*** AI.

 Saint: How do you know when a shot is finished?
 Is it a feeling or more of a decision?